Top 10 Watery Adventures

 - Pan for gold in the Kettle River, near Rock Creek

-- Explore the north shore of Christina Lake in a kayak or canoe.
-Discover ancient pictographs left by the Sinixt First Nation along the way
+- Explore the north shore of Christina Lake in a kayak, canoe or motorboat.
+Discover ancient pictographs left our original inhabitants and visiting tribes along the way

 - Go for a dip, paddle in peace and quiet at Jewel Lake